mmc41/VALJOGen/GETSTARTED.md

 VALJOGen annotations are source-level and needed by compiler only.
 There are no-runtime dependencies and no libraries that you need to add to your classpath at runtime (unless you explicitly add references yourself to 3rd party code).
 You do need to add the VALJOGen annotationprocessor jar to your compile path though.
 Files are available at maven central or can be downloaded manually as noted [here](DOWNLOADS.md)

-VALJOGen uses standard Java annotation processors (`JSR 269`) and should work any Java tool running `JDK 1.8+`.
-Below are listed some ways of using VALJOGen with popular tools (do replace *XXX* with latest version)
+VALJOGen uses standard Java annotation processors (`JSR 269`) and should work any Java tool running `JDK 1.8+` with a target of `JDK 1.7` or later.
+Below are listed some ways of using VALJOGen with popular tools.

 **Simple example:**